marc2332/bliss/doc/docs/scan_alignment.md

 ## com()

-This function return the motor position of the center of mass.
+This function returns the motor position of the center of mass.
 ```
 center_of_mass_pos = com()
 ```

 ## peak()

-This function return the motor position at the counter maximum value.
+This function returns the motor position at the counter maximum value.
 ```
 max_pos = peak()
 ```